 Board members sit on several district committees and are involved in community activities and organizations as a way of dividing work and bringing greater understanding of specialized areas to the board table.

-Required Board Committees:
+Required Board Committees

-Additional District Committees/Advisories:
+Additional District Committees/Advisories

-- Diversity/Equity/Inclusion Committee: The Linn-Mar Diversity/Equity/Inclusion Committee was established during the 2021-2022 school year to support Linn-Mar’s focus on equity for all students.
+- Diversity/Equity/Inclusion Committee: The Linn-Mar Diversity/Equity/Inclusion Committee (DEI) was established during the 2021-22 school year to support the district's focus on equity for all students.
 The committee is made up of community members, students, staff, and a board member.
-The committee developed themes to focus and guide the work of the group including:
+The committee developed the following themes to focus and guide its work:

 - Increase allies and support systems across the district;